DataScience-Proj-MH/NFL_Success/README.md

 *	Transformed founded date into age of company

 ## EDA
 Our main concern was the different statistical significance a feature would have on a given position.
 To account for this, we split our data analysis we seperated the players by position; Quarterback, running back / full back , wide receiver, and tight end.
 We looked at the correlation between various features in relation to pro-bowls to find most influential features.
-Our explaoratory data analysis in more detail is linked below as well as a quick snipper of our data analysis.
+Our explaoratory data analysis in more detail is linked below as well as some highlights from each individual data analysis.

 [Quarterback Data Analysis](https://github.com/DataScience-Proj-MH/NFL_Success/blob/master/Quarterback%20analysis.ipynb) <br>
 This graph compares the amound of probowls won compared to each players 40 yard time (Quarterbacks Only)